 Captain Sir Tom Moore, who has died aged 100, was a Second World War veteran who became Britain’s national hero and mascot in the early months of the coronavirus pandemic, raising millions of pounds for charity on the eve of … Continue reading Rest in Peace Captain Sir Tom Moore

-The Queen jokes with Sir David Attenborough, the Queen’s Commonwealth Canopy is a very important conservation effort and the Queen acknowledges that she won’t be around to see it’s benefits.
-She hears a helicopter and yes, like most of us, … Continue reading Sound’s Like President Trump or Obama!
+The Queen jokes with Sir David Attenborough in the grounds of Buckingham Palace.
+The Queen’s Commonwealth Canopy is a very important conservation effort and the Queen acknowledges that she won’t be around to see it’s benefits.
+She hears a helicopter … Continue reading Sound’s Like President Trump or Obama!

 Today at 11.15 am saw the Queen open the session of Parliament for the 65th time.
 State Opening of Parliament takes places today.
 The Queen’s Speech, which outlines the government’s priorities, will contain 22 bills, relating to Brexit, crime prevention … Continue reading Queen’s Speech 2019